xdata-skylark/libskylark/python-skylark/doc/source/installation.rst

 Software Dependencies
 ======================

- Skylark uses several open-source software packages that are essential for Skylark's operation (build, install, and run).
+Skylark uses several open-source software packages that are essential for its operation (build, install, and run).
 In this section, we give instructions to install these software packages on Ubuntu machines.
 Installing the required software packages on other operating systems should be very similar.

 We can build Skylark in one or more of four possible configurations: